richard-to/richard-to.github.io/programming/_posts/2014-02-22-the-perfect-programming-assignment.md

 There's also a non-WebRTC version of the eight puzzle if you'd prefer not to solve a puzzle of your face or are using an older browser.
 [Check out the regular version here.](/projects/eight-puzzle)

 ![Eight puzzle with Lego images](/images/lego-eight-puzzle.png)

+The demos were ported from a Python-based implementation I wrote last year in AI.
+One of challenges of porting the program was that I could not test functionality until all of the code was written.
+Not surprisingly this lead to numerous bugs, a lot of which were not easily solvable given the amount of moving parts.
+Eventually I caved-in and wrote unit tests.
+This was tedious and slow, but uncovered four or five bugs.
+In all the tests added almost 500 more lines of code.
+Was worth it worth the time?
+I would say so, and really I should have done it from the beginning.
+I'm not sure how people write even a few hundred lines of code without testing!